Nuitka/Nuitka/Developer_Manual.rst

 When merging branches of conditional statements, the merge shall apply as
 follows:

-  * Branches have their own collection, with deviating sets of "variable_actives".
-These are children of an outer collections
+  * Branches have their own collection

+    Thee have potentially deviating sets of ``variable_actives``.
+These are children of an outer collections.

   * Case a) One branch only.

     For that branch a collection is performed.
 As usual new assignments generate a new version making it "active", references then related to these "active" versions.

     Then, when the branch is merged, for all "active" variables, it is considered, if that is a change related to before the branch.
 If it's not